 FMPA continually evaluates renewable and conservation resource opportunities as part of its integrated resource planning process for the ARP.
 The ARP currently utilizes renewable energy resources as part of the generation portfolio, including solar photovoltaic (PV) and biomass.
-In addition, the ARP operates a Conservation & Energy Efficiency Program and a Net Metering Program.
+In addition, the ARP operates a Conservation & Energy Efficiency Program and has adopted a Net Metering Policy that promotes and facilitates ARP Participants' implementation of their Net Metering programs.